Stephen Roskill

-Stephen Wentworth Roskill (1 August 1903 – 4 November 1982) was a senior career officer of the Royal Navy, serving during the Second World War and, after his retirement, served as the official historian of the Royal Navy from 1949 to 1960.
+Captain Stephen Wentworth Roskill, (1 August 1903 – 4 November 1982) was a senior career officer of the Royal Navy who served during the Second World War and, after his retirement, was the official historian of the Royal Navy from 1949 to 1960.
 He is now chiefly remembered as a prodigious author of books on British maritime history.

 Naval career

-The son of John Henry Roskill, K.C. a barrister, and Sybil Dilke, Stephen Roskill was born in London, England and joined the Royal Navy in 1917, attending the Royal Naval College at Osborne House and then the Royal Naval College at Dartmouth, Devon.
-As a midshipman Roskill served on the light cruiser on the China Station before returning to study gunnery, navigation, torpedoes and other subjects at Greenwich and Portsmouth.
+The son of John Henry Roskill, K.C. a barrister, and Sybil Dilke, Stephen Roskill was born in London, England, on 1 August 1903 and joined the Royal Navy in 1917, attending the Royal Naval College at Osborne House and then the Royal Naval College at Dartmouth, Devon.
+As a midshipman, Roskill served on the light cruiser on the China Station before returning to study gunnery, navigation, torpedoes and other subjects at Greenwich and Portsmouth.